 [Laughter].
 Everything’s better with Bacon!

 But, seriously: the point is that a lack of feeling betrays a failure of imagination.
 And where did this weird suspicion of feeling in art come from anyway?
-Also, we need to ask whether the utopian ambitions of modernism can be so easily dismissed, whether infinite subjectivity will lead us to a place that’s any better than modernism’s striving for objectivity did.
-Look at the internet; it’s like being trapped in a mirror maze.
-Everything is debated, researched, blogged, logged, contextualised and recorded.
+Also, we need to ask whether the utopian ambitions of modernism can be so easily dismissed, whether infinite subjectivity will lead us to a place that’s any better than modernism’s striving for objectivity.
+Look at the internet: we’re trapped in a mirror maze.
 Ideas and imagery are ripped apart and digested as quickly as they’re produced.
 There are no unmediated experiences, and it’s killing us.

 Did you choose to interview yourself as some sort of joke about the self-reflexivity of the post-internet world?